Jeff-Rowell/Software-Projects/README.md

 # Software-Projects
 I have a large passion for software and I love to write code.
 I am very familiar with PHP, Python, C, C++, and C# coding standards.
 I have solid programming experience and can write scripts with confidence.
-Below are details on what is contained in each directory and what the software accompishes.
+I am CompTIA Security+ certified and have the required knowledge set with a willingness to continuously learn and expand my knowledge.

 ## 1. Python and PHP Capture the Flag Scripts
 In the `/WarGames` folder I have a number of Python and PHP scripts that accomplish various tasks ranging from